We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Having already made a number of "mercenary runs" to Los Angeles to gain contacts in the film industry, Urban made his American debut playing one of the salvage crew on 2002 horror tale Ghost Ship, released in the United States six weeks before The Two Towers.

-In an interview with Pavement magazine in 2002, Urban argued that Kiwi actors often found it difficult to get work locally once they reached a certain level of home soil exposure.
-From Rings on, he worked almost entirely overseas.
+In an interview with Pavement magazine in 2002, Urban argued that Kiwi actors often found it difficult to get work locally once they reached a certain level of exposure on their home soil.
+"I'd consider it almost a failure on my behalf if I wasn't able to maximise this opportunity and continue to work internationally.".
+From Rings on, he has worked almost entirely outside of New Zealand.

 Since then Urban has been working his way up cast lists on a spate of mainly American projects.
-He played Doctor 'Bones' McCoy in the acclaimed JJ Abrams reboot of Star Trek and two sequels, appeared in Golden Globe-nominated caper Red, and was the baddie in vampire tale Priest.
+The role that made the difference was Doctor 'Bones' McCoy in the acclaimed JJ Abrams reboot of Star Trek (2009) plus two sequels.
+He played a CIA agent in Golden Globe-nominated action comedy Red, and was the baddie in Paul Bettnay vampire tale Priest.

 In 2012, the year Metro named him 'Auckland's sexiest man', Urban starred as British comic strip character Judge Dredd in Dredd 3D.
 The film won positive reviews from The Guardian, Village Voice and America's Entertainment Weekly the latter writing that as the futuristic lawman, "Urban manages to give a credibly wry performance using little more than his gravelly, imitation-Eastwood voice — and his chin" (Urban plays Dredd entirely from under a helmet).

-Urban was back in New Zealand to act in Disney's 2016 remake of Pete's Dragon.
-In the same period he found his career hotting up considerably, with starring roles in thrillers Stoic (opposite Antonio Banderas), Hangman (opposite Al Pacino) and Bent (opposite Sofia Vergara).
+Urban was back in New Zealand to act in Disney's acclaimed 2016 remake of Pete's Dragon., directed by American David Lowery.
+In the same period he found his career hotting up considerably, with starring roles in thrillers Acts of Vengeance (opposite Antonio Banderas), Hangman (opposite Al Pacino) and Bent (opposite Sofia Vergara).
 He also shaved off his hair and got a beard, for a role in Taika Waititi's Thor movie, Ragnarok.

 In 2018 the Ischia Global Film and Music Festival in Italy gave Urban a Global Icon Award, as his thriller Bent made its European debut at the festival.